ericr6/iexec_workshop/README.md

 This transaction execution (smart contract) takes some amount of gas in ETH, this gas is used to calculate the amount of fees that need to be paid to the network in order to execute an operation.

-   * need RLC for access to the computing resources.
+   * need RLC to access the computing resources.
    * need ether to interact with the services paying the necessary gas under the wood.

 ## 3. Setup your wallet with the iExec SDK

 There is nothing to do!

-We create for you a wallet charged in Eth and RLC, ask us where to download the files.
+We created and charge a wallet with Eth and RLC, ask where to download the related files.

-Unzip the file in your working directory, you will find all necessary files to interact with the blockchain and the iExec marketplace.
+Unzip the file in the working directory, nothing else to do.
+It contains all the necessary files to interact with the blockchain and the iExec marketplace.

-Check your wallet
+Then check your wallet

 ```
    iexec wallet show